bjfletcher/o-comment-api/README.md

 ```

-The article based on the articleId and the article's metadata cannot be classified into an internal site (section) of Livefyre:
+If the article based on the articleId and the article's metadata cannot be classified to an internal section of Livefyre:

 ```javascript
 {